-This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying: Preventing and Responding to Student Bullying in Schools Policy of the New South Wales Department of Education and Communities.
+This plan outlines the processes for preventing and responding to student bullying in our school and reflects the student Behaviour Policy of the NSW Department of Education.

 The Kings Langley Public School community has been involved in the development of this plan.
-The school values this input and will engage the community further through the implementation of this plan and Positive Behaviour for Learning (PBL) updates.
+The school values this input and will engage the community further through the implementation of this plan, Positive Behaviour for Learning (PBL) and the Regulate, Recharge, Restart program.

-The NSW anti-bullying website supports school staff, parents and carers, volunteers and contracted staff, and students to discourage, prevent, identify, and respond effectively to student bullying behaviour, where it does occur.
+The NSW Anti-Bullying website supports school staff and students to discourage, prevent, identify and respond effectively to student bullying behaviour.
 See below for the website address https://antibullying.nsw.gov.au/